function2/cmdchatgpt/README.md

-# cmdchatgpt: Command Line ChatGPT
+# cmdchatgpt: ChatGPT SQLite storage of conversations.
+Python and Command Line.

-cmdchatgpt is a command line interface to ChatGPT
+cmdchatgpt is a python / command line interface to ChatGPT It provides:
-It provides:

  - Storage of many conversations in a SQLite database.